dxa4481/Snapper/README.md

 ```
 python snapper.py -f googleExample.txt -c 10 -v
 ```
+You can view the results [here](https://security.love/Snapper/output).
 Note in addition to the server, the static files are available in your current working directory as "output"

 ## More options